 The vintage Gibson guitars that popped up for sale during 2019 and ended up here at True Vintage Guitar were astounding.
 In some ways, 2019 was the most exciting year yet.
 Of the amazing guitars to come through the shop this year, four vintage Gibson ES-335s stick out to me as being among the most special.
 It's getting more and more difficult to find clean, well preserved examples of this model.
 I was lucky to find four this year that fit that description and all of them required hard work to find them and long drives to get them.

 I'm always looking for clean examples of vintage Gibson guitars but I especially love the ES-335.
 Do you have a vintage Gibson you're looking to sell?
-Reach out to me here at my buying page: Sell Vintage Gibson guitar
+Reach out to me here at my buying page: Sell a Gibson.

 Check out the first three guitars in this series:

 The third vintage Gibson ES-335 to pop up this actually surfaced back in 2012 but took this long to get a deal on the table.
 We had a verbal agreement on a price but they lived about 10 hours away in Illinois.
 I planned out the road trip before spending some time looking for other guitars to buy along the way.
 I was lucky to find this clean 1974 Gibson ES-345TD from a seller in Huntsville, AL. We chatted over the phone and planned a meeting for the next day.